mewwts/communipy/README.md

 ## Ideas:
-- [ ] CSR-matrix with Python lists?
+- [x] CSR-matrix with Python lists?
+Doable, but what we really want is O(1) access to indiv. elements.
+DOK-format does this, perhaps it should be considered.